-Come join us in Sonora, Mexico over Spring Break 2023 for a service learning opportunity of a lifetime!
+Come join us in Sonora, Mexico over Spring Break 2025 for a service learning opportunity of a lifetime!
 You will be exposed to Sonoran culture and social services in this region.
 In partnership with the University of Sonora, the program will include participation in workshops addressing a variety of contemporary social justice topics, visits to local community programs and tours of local museums.
 In addition, you will engage in dialogue with students and faculty from the University of Sonora (UNISON).
 For our service project, we will visit local community agencies where we will be immersed in the true culture, history and people of the region.
 Learn more about opportunities on the ASU Study Abroad website.

+Dates: Spring 2025

+Eligibility; Minimum 2.75 GPA

+Application Deadline: early Nov 2024

-Dates: March 5 - 12, 2023 Eligibility; Minimum 2.75 GPA Application Deadline: November 15 Course: SWU 494 or SWG 598
+Course: SWU 494 or SWG 598

-Funding Resources: Financing Your Study Abroad Program Learn More and Apply: GIE: Pathways to Global Social Work
+Funding Resources: Financing Your Study Abroad Program Learn More and Apply: GIE: Pathways to Global Social Work offerings: sanchez@asu.edu